Movie Credits

 Some interesting points about the airplane.
 Color scheme (olive

-drab color with U.S. national markings
+drab color with U.S. national markings) indicates it is a USAF

 airplane, but the USAF never used the Stinson 108.
 Second point